steelhawks/Tomahawk/README.md

 TO DO
 -----
+- [ ] learn how to use git properly
 - [x] Clean up camera control code in TomahawkNYC-S
 - [x] Clean up Map.java
 - [x] Add delay adjustment for solenoid pulsing for Alpha's shooter